-The New York State Department of Environmental Conservation (Department) and the New York State Department of Health (NYSDOH) have reviewed the Remedial Work Plan aka Remedial Investigation/Alternatives Analysis Report dated July 2012 and the Remedial Action Work Plan (RAWP) dated July 2014 as it pertains to the Tecumseh Phase III-6 Business Park (Steel Sun) site.
-These reports were prepared by Benchmark on behalf of Tecumseh Redevelopment Inc. The RAWP is hereby approved.
-Please ensure that a copy of the approved RAWP is placed in the document repository.
-The draft plan should be removed.
+The New York State Department of Environmental Conservation (Department) and the New York State Department of Health (NYSDOH) have reviewed the section(s) of the Remedial Investigation/Alternatives Analysis applicable to the Tecumseh Phase III-2 Business Park Site dated August 2011 and prepared by Benchmark on behalf of Tecumseh Redevelopment Inc.

 Enclosed is a copy of the Department's Decision Document for the site.
 The remedy is to be implemented in accordance with this Decision Document.
-Please ensure that a copy of the Decision Document is placed in the document repository.
+Please ensure that a copy of the Decision Document is placed in the Document Repository(ies).

-Please contact the Department's Project Manager, Maurice Moore, at (716)851-7220 or maurice.moore@dec.ny.gov at your earliest convenience to discuss next steps.
-Please recall the Department requires a seven (7) day notice prior to the start of field work.
+Please contact the Department's Project Manager, Maurice Moore, at (716) 851-7220 or maurice.moore@dec.ny.gov at your earliest convenience to discuss next steps.